Social media trends

 One story that will never leave the rest of most Nigerians is that of Olajumoke Orisaguna, a bread hawker who by chance walked into a photo shoot session of the alleged number one photographer in Nigeria.
 We all know the story, the very next minutes it became a heavy buzz on the social media.
 Today Olajumoke is using this social media buzz to land more business deals.

 It was almost the same situation with Oresegun Olumide, a hyper-realist whose oil paintings went viral after he put it up on Facebook.
-I remember seeing those art work on Facebook and I couldn’t believe my eyes, I was like “someone needs to wake me up to believe this is just a paint”.
+I remember seeing that artwork on Facebook and I couldn’t believe my eyes, I was like “someone needs to wake me up to believe this is just a paint”.
 For Oresegun, that was all he needed to gain both local and global attention.

 The same story beyond the shores of Nigeria.

 In Afghanistan, a young boy of 5, Murtaza Ahmadi, also rose to fame when he was pictured wearing a plastic made jersey of the Argentinean and FC Barcelona footballer, Lionel Messi.
 After the image of Murtaza went viral on Facebook, there was a global search to find the ‘Messi boy’ as he was called.
 The boy also got to meet Messi and got an autographed jersey.
 I will love to meet Messi also someday, I think I should also try some stunts.
 Grins!